lintool/non-blind-review/README.md

 This, IMO, is not sound evidence-based policy making.
 As far as I'm aware, these "two human failings" are unverified assumptions.
 People will search while reviewing and unwittingly unblind papers.
-And no, you simply *cannot* prescribe how reviewers conduct their reviews (i.e., "try not to search...").
-It's enforceable.
+And no, you can't simply [prescribe how reviewers conduct their reviews](https://www.aclweb.org/adminwiki/index.php?title=ACL_Reviewer_Guidelines#Preserving_Double_Blind_Review) (i.e., "try not to search...").
+It's unenforceable.

 I think if you're going to take away someone's right (in this case, to freely post on arXiv), there had better be some evidence that this imposition accomplishes some good.
-I see hand-waving.
+I see hand waving.
 I don't see empirical evidence.

 ## My Proposal